 The Power of Price Indexes: And how to use them to steal a hundred billion dollars, seriously underestimate Japanese growth for 20 years and escape easily from debt

 Price indexes are the most important of all economic indicators simply because they are the tool used to calculate the real size, speed and direction of all forms of economic activity.
 Price indexes are compiled almost everywhere, but with major differences in method and sampling procedures.
 Some methods and procedures have led to significant errors.
 Even in the case of a country as advanced as Japan, critics have calculated that imperfections in method have led to a rate of price inflation around 1.8% per year above the level a true cost of living index would have shown.
 Further research undertaken by World Economics has attempted to make estimates for changes in discounting and promotional practices at the retail level.
 The conclusion is that, in reality, the overestimation of price changes by the Japanese CPI in recent years may well have been in excess of 2% per annum, and could have been significantly more.
 Different CPI assumptions change economic growth estimates dramatically.
 Using World Economics estimates, adding in a minimum figure for marketing and retail changes seen in recent years suggests, contrary to official data, that Japanese consumption growth exceeded that of the US.

-Keywords: Cost of living, CPI, Growth, Hedonic regression, Inflation, Japan, Measurement, National accounts, Pension reform, Price deflators, Price index, Price level, Prices, Quality of life, RPI, RPIX, Statistics, US, USA
+Keywords: Cost of living, CPI, Growth, Hedonic regression, Inflation, Japan, Measurement, National accounts, Pension reform, Price deflators, Price index, Price level, Prices, Prices, Prices, Quality of life, RPI, RPIX, Statistics, US, USA

 Clearing the Fog: How useful are short-term economic indicators?